Acropolis of Athens

 The Ionic style monument housed an image of the Goddess of war without wings.
 According to the legend, the statue was wingless so that it could not fly away from Athens.

 Although the Greek peninsula offers countless treasures, the Acropolis of Athens is one of the most important landmarks.
-A visit to nothing but the Acropolis makes the trip to the capital worthwhile.
+This is why a visit to the Acropolis alone makes the trip to the capital worthwhile.

 Schedule